Nathu La: Transport

 The Gangtok–Nathu La road was first made motorable in 1958.
 At the time it only existed to Sherathang after which the journey was on foot.
 China had not developed the road during those years.

 The stretch has several sinking zones and parts are prone to landslides.
 The flow of vehicles is regulated and road maintenance is supported by the Border Roads Organisation, a wing of the Indian Army.
 The road has an average rise of 165 ft per km over a stretch of 52 km.
 Around 2006, plans were made to widen the road.
 Double-laning commenced in 2008.
 Also known as the JN Marg, and later known as National Highway (NH) 310, an alternative axis was constructed in 2020.

 2006 also marked the inauguration of a railroad from Beijing to Lhasa via the Qinghai–Tibet line.
 In 2011, the railroad began to be extended to Shigatse.
 There has been talk of extending the Qinghai-Tibet Railway to Yadong.
 China National Highway 318 (Shanghai to Zhangmu) is connected to Chumbi Valley from Shigatse via provincial road S204, about 30 km from Nathu La and Jelep La.

-India had been planning an extension of rail services from Sevoke in West Bengal's Darjeeling district to Sikkim's capital Gangtok, 38 mi from Nathu La.
-However the broad gauge line has been shortened to a 45 km extension to Rangpo, due for completion in 2022.
+India has been planning an extension of rail services from Sevoke in West Bengal's Darjeeling district to Sikkim's capital Gangtok, 38 mi from Nathu La.
+The intention to construct this sometime in the future was confirmed in March, 2023, by the Minister of Railways Ashwini Vaishnaw.
+However, so far, the actual broad gauge line construction has been limited to a 45 km extension from Sevoke to Rangpo, due for completion in 2022.